-As the firm that helped bring together one of the most iconic power couples, Barack and Michelle Obama, Sidley Austin has a unique claim to fame.
-The Obamas’ love story began in Sidley’s Chicago office where Barack was a vac schemer and Michelle a junior associate and his supervisor.
+As the firm that helped bring together one of the world’s most iconic power couples, Barack and Michelle Obama, Sidley Austin has a unique claim to fame.
+The Obamas’ love story began in Sidley’s Chicago office where Barack was a summer associate and Michelle a junior associate (and his supervisor!).

 As with any US law firm the hours are on the long side: “It’s tough initially and you need to learn to balance it out”, one trainee explains, “but once you are in the swing of things it becomes much easier.”
 While another source claims “trainees are expected to be available more or less all the time”.
-We’re told “weekends are respected and holidays are sacred.
-The partners make a concerted effort to ensure that associates are not bothered by work during holidays (whilst being easily contactable throughout their own holidays).”
+We’re told “weekends are respected and holidays are sacred”, and partners make a concerted effort to ensure that associates are not bothered by work during their scheduled downtime.
 Another tells us: “Not the horrendous sleeping pod life that I was anticipating!”

-Standard perks at Sidley range from healthcare (including a free Headspace subscription), £400 annual gym allowance, in-house counselling, free Deliveroo after 7pm and a taxi home if you’re working late.
-Better yet one Sidley spy tells us there’s even a “£2k BD budget” for associates “even from NQ level” which keeps things interesting.
+Standard perks at Sidley range from private healthcare (including a free Headspace subscription), £400 annual gym allowance, in-house counselling, free Deliveroo after 7pm and a taxi home if you’re burning the midnight oil.
+Better yet, one Sidley spy tells us there’s even a “£2k BD budget” for associates “even from NQ level” which keeps things interesting.
 Excellent remuneration also comes up trumps for juniors with trainees looking at a £159,500 pay package if they go on to qualify at the firm.
 The only real perk missing according to one rookie is a canteen.